Research, Partnerships and Innovation

 Fulbright Scholars from around the world choose UCF graduate programs to do their research.

 Are you a faculty member or student conducting research at UCF?
 We want to hear from you!

 Multidisciplinary Research Clusters

-UCF’s Faculty Cluster Initiative leverages our diverse talent, facilities, location and industry partnerships to fosters the development of strong, interdisciplinary teams focused on solving today’s toughest scientific and societal challenges through teaching and research.
-In its inaugural year, the Faculty Cluster Initiative is adding 33 new faculty members in the fields of Cyber Security & Privacy, Energy Conversion & Propulsion, Genomics & Bioinformatics, Prosthetic Interfaces, Renewable Energy Systems and Sustainable Coastal Systems to advance UCF’s unique areas of excellence and global impact.
+UCF’s Faculty Cluster Initiative leverages our diverse talent, facilities, location and industry partnerships to foster the development of strong, interdisciplinary teams focused on solving today’s toughest scientific and societal challenges through teaching and research.
+Bringing together some of the brightest minds creates synergies among diverse disciplines to help generate research breakthroughs.